-This meeting serves as the public meeting before the Planning Commission for the 2040 General Plan and EIR.
-A notice of public hearing was published in the Loomis News on February 16th, 2024 and notices were mailed and emailed to interested parties, and publicly posted in Town.
+This meeting serves as the public meeting before the Town Council for the 2040 General Plan and EIR.
+A notice of public hearing was published in the Loomis News on March 29h, 2024 and notices were previously mailed and emailed to interested parties in February 2024, and publicly posted in Town.
 The notice was also uploaded to the Town's website.